raghavam/d-sparq/README.md

 basic graph patterns are supported, some of the queries from SP2 are modified.
 Note that, only the total results are printed, not the individual results.
 This is sufficient for our purpose.
 2. For running queries on RDF-3X,
-  1. put rdf3x-<version>/bin in the PATH.
+  1. put rdf3x-0.3.7/bin in the PATH variable.
   2. Use ```time java -Xms12g -Xms12g -cp dist/d-sparq.jar:src dsparq.sample.RDF3XTest <path_to_rdfdb> <query_file>```.